derhansen/sf_event_mgt/Documentation/ForEditors/Records/Index.rst

             A registration field value contains the field value of each registration field a user submitted during registration.

+   .. container:: col-12 col-md-6 pl-0 pr-3 py-3 m-0

+      .. container:: card px-0 h-100

+         .. rst-class:: card-header h3

+            .. rubric:: :ref:`Price option <priceoption>`

+         .. container:: card-body

+            A price option can be added to an event record to allow the user to select a price during the registration process.

 .. toctree::
    :maxdepth: 5
    :titlesonly: